 Often this will mean you have suffered physical damage to your hair or scalp which may in turn lead to psychological harm.

-If your hair has been damaged in any way and you are considering bringing a claim then we would be delighted to hear from you.
+If your hair has been damaged in any way and you want to make a hair damage claim then we would be delighted to hear from you.